By Brian Herscovici, CFA

 Asset allocation does not protect against a loss or guarantee that an investor’s goal will be met.

-Standard & Poor’s 500 Index and S&P are registered trademarks.
-The S&P 500 Index is an unmanaged index of 500 stocks.
-The S&P 500 focuses on the large cap segment of the market, covering 75% of the U.S. equities market.
-S&P 500 is a trademark of the McGraw-Hill Companies, Inc.
+The Standard & Poor’s 500 Index is an unmanaged index of 500 stocks representing the large cap segment of the market, covering 75% of the U.S. equities market.